agarcia-sal/pseudo-autoencoder/README.md

 # preprocess_data(ROOT_DIR)
 ```

-The `preprocess_data` function will do reformat the HumanEval dataset as well as create a new, shorter version of the LeetCodeDataset-v0.3.0 that will be which will be a 50% split of medium difficulty and 50% split of hard difficulty instead of a mix of 'easy', 'medium', and 'hard'.
+The `preprocess_data` function will reformat the HumanEval dataset as well as create a new, shorter version of the LeetCodeDataset-v0.3.0 that will will be a 50% split of medium difficulty and 50% split of hard difficulty instead of a mix of 'easy', 'medium', and 'hard'.
 The new version of the dataset will be called LeetCodeDataset-v0.3.5-train.jsonl and LeetCodeDataset-v0.3.5-test.jsonl

 # Agent Implementations